elbatros/rollup/Instruction_Readme.txt

 Instruction to Run the hive script
 -----------------------------------------
-Precodition : Hive should be installed.
+Precondition : Hive should be installed.

 Step 01: Download the code from github project path.
 		https://github.com/nandinirsahoo/RollUp